Dhuoda: Liber Manualis

-The Liber Manualis is arguably what Dhuoda is most well known for.
-This hand book consists of seventy-three chapters as well as an introduction, invocation, and prologue.
-The book is full of practical moral directives aimed to help guide her sons through life.
-It is an invaluable document both for the general history of the Frankish era, but also for the history of education and the standards of education which could be attained by women even within the prescriptive bounds of early medieval society.
+Dhuoda is arguably best known for writing the Liber Manualis.
+The work serves as a practical moral handbook to help guide her sons in matters of piety, virtue, and conduct.
+It is an invaluable document both for the general history of the Frankish era, but also provides evidence for the levels of education that Frankish nobility--even, notably, noblewomen--could obtain within the prescriptive bounds of early medieval society.
 It contains numerous quotations from and allusions to the Bible, and some references to secular writers, though some of the references are incorrect and the Latin is not overly polished.
+The Liber Manualis also discusses numerology and computation, particularly in its ninth book, presenting numbers as tools for moral instruction and memory.

+Dhuoda noted that she began writing the Liber Manualis in late 841, shortly after a major Frankish civil war battle on 22 June 841 and just after her son William reached the age of fifteen.
+She completed her manual on 2 February 843, during the period leading up to the Treaty of Verdun.
+Dhuoda was precise in dating her work.
+Her references to specific feast days and liturgical celebrations have been understood as linking her personal circumstances to the broader political events of that period.

 Dhuoda wrote the Liber Manualis while she was fearing for the lives of herself and her children.
 Christian devotion was an important part in the lives of Frankish nobility and was the main theme throughout the handbook.
+Presented as advice for her son, the Liber Manualis also subtly addresses a wider courtly audience.
+Alongside religious guidance, the text provides advice on political conduct, loyalty, and proper courtly behavior, reflecting Dhuoda’s experience within elite Carolingian society.

 Although the book's title doesn’t contain the name of her son, William, it is made clear in the introduction and conclusion of the book that the intended audience was that of her oldest son.
+Several manuscripts of the Liber Manualis have survived, suggesting that the work circulated beyond its initial recipient.
+The Liber Manualis also subtly addresses a courtly audience.
+Alongside religious guidance, the text also provides advice on political conduct, loyalty, and proper courtly behavior, reflecting Dhuoda’s experience within elite Carolingian society.
+This has led to the view that Dhuoda was not only a mother providing private counsel, but also a contributor to the intellectual culture of the Carolingian court.
 Some historians also believe that in addition to her son Dhuoda intended to have the extended audience of his peers at court including Charles the Bald.
 In addition to this she also encouraged William to share what he learned from the handbook with his younger brother when he is older.